I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ne-dxva--dxva-videoprocesscaps.md

 <dd>
 <p>Windows Server 2003 SP1 and later and Windows XP SP2 and later versions only.
 </p>
 <p>Indicates that an alpha-blend operation can be performed with the destination surface when the deinterlaced and composited pixels are written to the destination surface.
-The driver must handle background color based on the alpha value of the <b>Alpha</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563915">DXVA_DeinterlaceBltEx</a> structure.
+The driver must handle background color based on the alpha value of the <b>Alpha</b> member of the <a href="..\dxva\ns-dxva--dxva-deinterlacebltex.md">DXVA_DeinterlaceBltEx</a> structure.
 When the alpha value is 1.0f, the background color is drawn opaque (without transparency).
 When the alpha value is 0.0f, the background should not be drawn (transparent).</p>
 <p>Must use with the <a href="display.dxva_deinterlacebobdeviceclass_deinterlacebltex">DeinterlaceBltEx</a> function.
 </p>
 </dd>
 </dl>

 ## -remarks
-<p>Occasionally, the aspect ratio adjustment performed by <b>DXVA_VideoProcess_AlphaBlend</b> is combined with a general picture resizing operation to scale the video image within an application-defined composition space, which is rare and not an essential feature.
-It is best if the scaling needed for resizing the video to fit into the application window can be done simultaneously to the scaling needed for deinterlacing, which avoids cumulative artifacts. </p>

-<p>Color space conversion performed by <b>DXVA_VideoProcess_YUV2RGB</b> is particularly useful within the VMR if it is combined with any (and ideally, all) of the following enumerators: <b>DXVA_VideoProcess_StretchX</b>, <b>DXVA_VideoProcess_StretchY</b>, and <b>DXVA_VideoProcess_AlphaBlend</b>.
-There is no requirement to convert from the RGB color space to the YUV color space.</p>

-<p>Occasionally, the aspect ratio adjustment performed by <b>DXVA_VideoProcess_AlphaBlend</b> is combined with a general picture resizing operation to scale the video image within an application-defined composition space, which is rare and not an essential feature.
-It is best if the scaling needed for resizing the video to fit into the application window can be done simultaneously to the scaling needed for deinterlacing, which avoids cumulative artifacts. </p>

-<p>Color space conversion performed by <b>DXVA_VideoProcess_YUV2RGB</b> is particularly useful within the VMR if it is combined with any (and ideally, all) of the following enumerators: <b>DXVA_VideoProcess_StretchX</b>, <b>DXVA_VideoProcess_StretchY</b>, and <b>DXVA_VideoProcess_AlphaBlend</b>.
-There is no requirement to convert from the RGB color space to the YUV color space.</p>

 <p>Occasionally, the aspect ratio adjustment performed by <b>DXVA_VideoProcess_AlphaBlend</b> is combined with a general picture resizing operation to scale the video image within an application-defined composition space, which is rare and not an essential feature.
 It is best if the scaling needed for resizing the video to fit into the application window can be done simultaneously to the scaling needed for deinterlacing, which avoids cumulative artifacts. </p>

 <p>Color space conversion performed by <b>DXVA_VideoProcess_YUV2RGB</b> is particularly useful within the VMR if it is combined with any (and ideally, all) of the following enumerators: <b>DXVA_VideoProcess_StretchX</b>, <b>DXVA_VideoProcess_StretchY</b>, and <b>DXVA_VideoProcess_AlphaBlend</b>.
 There is no requirement to convert from the RGB color space to the YUV color space.</p>